 Up to $16,550 per day

 Receive a citation, miss the deadline, and penalties accumulate daily.
-A 30-day delay can add nearly $500,000 on top of the original fine.
+OSHA's 2026 penalty memo caps accrual at 30 days in most cases, but 30 days at $16,550 still adds nearly $500,000 on top of the original fine.
 This is where facilities face the largest unexpected financial exposure.

 No written energy control procedures, or procedures that are not machine-specific (c)(4).
 OSHA requires a documented procedure for each machine where employees service or maintain equipment.
 A single generic procedure covering the whole facility does not meet the standard.
 Every machine with distinct energy sources needs its own procedure identifying type and magnitude of energy, the location of isolating devices, and the steps to shut down, isolate, block, and verify.